Scenes and Branch

 If jumpLabel

-to jump to the position where label
+to implement the use of branches to jump to the position of label

 ......